 This course provides an introduction to the role of business in modern society, its responsibilities and obligations, existing forms and functions, and projected changes and their effect on society.
 Not open to students who have taken MGT 205.

-BUS 259 - Faculty-student Collaboration, Credit hours to be arranged
+BUS 259 - Faculty-student Collaboration, Credit hours to be arranged specified current business topic and may be taken more than once for credit provided the topic or subject area is different.

 BUS 263 - Seminar, 1-3 credit hours